FDA approves new drug that stops chronic migraines

 Breaking News Emails

-More than 37 million Americans suffer from migraine attacks, according to the American Headache Society.
+More than 39 million Americans suffer from migraine attacks, according to the Migraine Research Foundation.
 Of these, about 4 million have chronic migraine and suffer headaches for 10 to 14 days a month.

 While some people are helped by low cost, over-the-counter drugs such as ibuprofen, others need prescription medications, such as sumatriptan and ergotamine, which constrict the blood vessels in the brain and can cause dizziness or nausea.
 Botox injections are also used to help ease migraines in some people.